nms-scribe/cosmopoeia/idea.md

 [ ] `create-terrain` commands
     [ ] terrain template files
     [ ] Review AFMG terrain generation algorithms
 [ ] I need some default QGIS project with some nice styles and appearance which can be saved to the same directory.
 Any way to specify the filename when we create it (how difficult is it to "template" the project)?
 Or, do we come up with a standard file name as well?
+TODO: I may need random colors for things like nations and the like, which I can't just set graduated symbology on.
 [ ] Hide the sub-commands, but document them with an appropriate option flag on help. -- I wonder if this might work if I can do nested subcommands, but with defaults?
 Then maybe I could only display them when they do help on the other command.
 [ ] Documentation
     [ ] Include a caveat that this is not intended to be used for scientific purposes (analyzing streams, etc.) and the algorithms are not meant to model actual physical processes.